uiucsn/Astro-ORACLE/README.md

 * loss.py - Loss function for hierarchical classification
 * taxonomy.py - Utility function for the taxonomy used for this work

-## STEP 1 - Convert the data to a more usable form:
+## Step 1 - Convert the data to a more usable form:

 The ELAsTiCC 2 training data set contains 32 different classes of astrophysical objects.
 Each object has 80 FITS files - 40 which contain the photometry and the remaining contain other information like the host galaxy properties.